Skip to main content

 Flexible Methods

-Support for GET, POST, PUT, DELETE, and other HTTP methods
+Support for GET, POST, PATCH, DELETE, and LIST HTTP methods

 Template System